 The toolbars are locked from inadvertent changes except when the View ToolBars dialog is active.
 Then you can rearrange the icons, or drag them off the tool bar to remove them.

-The Message is just the toolip text.
+The Message is just the tooltip text.

 In version 6, you create your own bitmap icons as *.bmp files and use them just like the built-in ones on toolbars.
 Use grey 192,192,192 as your background.
-BMP files don’t have a formal transparent background the way *.gifs do.
+BMP (Bitmap) files don’t have a formal transparent background the way *.gifs do.
 Make them all 23x21.
 Make sure you have backup copies of the bitmaps outside the vslick\bitmaps directory which you may lose on reinstall.
-Also make a record of the bitmap names, command, and tooltip text so you can reconstruct it if you lose the menu bar.
+Also make a record of the bitmap names, command and tooltip text so you can reconstruct it if you lose the menu bar.

-In Version 11, you can also use *.ico files for your icons.
+In version 11, you can also use *.ico files for your icons.

 Here is a little script you can save in a *.e file, then load to create a new command called cdm which changes the directory then brings up the open file dialog box on that directory.
-To install the command, load the *.e file, with load macro , and it will stay installed forever, (or at least until you unload it.)
+To install the command, load the *.e file, with load macro and it will stay installed forever, (or at least until you unload it.)
 You can then create an associated icon on the toolbar for one click open.
 You can define several such commands in a single *.e file.

 SlickC macro language uses some very strange language constructs and odd terminology. defmain and batch macro refer to a type of nameless procedure.
 All you can do is load it and execute it once.
-Usually it defines the the values for many configuration constants. procedure is much like a Java method, except that it usually takes a variable number of parameters, and the types of the parameters are deduced dynamically by the procedure. command is a procedure that can be bound to a keystroke, with rules about the contexts in which it is valid to call it.
+Usually it defines the values for many configuration constants. procedure is much like a Java method, except that it usually takes a variable number of parameters and the types of the parameters are deduced dynamically by the procedure. command is a procedure that can be bound to a keystroke, with rules about the contexts in which it is valid to call it.

-Macros you create by recording keystrokes are stored in vslick/macros/vusrmacs.e .
+Macros you create by recording keystrokes are stored in vslick/macros/vusrmacs.e.
 They generate compilable SlickC code.

 Here is a simple macro to generate the boilerplate for a Java main method:

-#include "slick.sh"
+#include slick.sh

 /**